Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### speedy-at-midi - 150 pts <a name="speedy-at-midi"></a>

-**Provided:** Your partner-in-crime gets a hold of a MIDI file, riff.mid, which intelligence officials claim to contain confidential information.
+**Challenge Description:** Your partner-in-crime gets a hold of a MIDI file, riff.mid, which intelligence officials claim to contain confidential information.
 He has tried opening it in VLC Media Player, but it sounds just like the piano riff in `riff.mp3`.
 Can you find the right tool to extract the hidden data?

-**Solution:** We are provided with a `.mid` and a `.mp3` to work with.
+**Solution:** We are given a `.mid` and a `.mp3` to work with.
 Listening to them off the bat, it is just junk noise and nothing of help.
 Since one file is a `midi` and that happens to coincide with our challenge name, I decided to open it up in a midi editor I used back when writing Noteblock songs for Minecraft... ah, memories.

 Scrolling around to view the various channels, I noticed a track that looked rather interesting: